whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Child rape can become quite normalized.
 One boy was raped by monks in Buddhist Tibet and complained to other monks.
 He said, "they shrugged and said simply that that was just the way things were."[xxx-the struggle for modern tibet|chapter 3]

 Many secular authority figures have also raped children, and few have faced any accountability at all -- clearly too few to deter any others.
-Famous British media personality Jimmy Savile raped dozens of underaged people as young as 8 years old from the 1960s-1980s.
-When a young woman complained to British Broadcasting Corporation (BBC) staff about his inappropriate behavior, the staff evicted her from the premises.[xxx-dame janet smith report]
+Famous British media personality Jimmy Savile sexually assaulted dozens of underaged people as young as 8 years old from the 1960s-1980s.
+When a young woman complained to British Broadcasting Corporation (BBC) staff about his inappropriate behavior, the staff evicted her from the premises.
+Another was told, "keep your mouth shut, he's a VIP."[xxx-dame janet smith report|p3-4]<sup>,</sup>[xxx-dame janet smith report|p49]

 An orphanage in Portugal was revealed to house a huge child sexual abuse operation in 2002, although the police and the Portuguese president were notified of the abuses by several boys and even a government minister in 1980.
 Several low-ranking men were prosecuted, but none of the wealthy international clients who flew in to spend time with the boys faced justice.
 Of course, the police and politicians who "failed" to investigate likewise went unpunished.[xxx-guardian portugal boys]<sup>,</sup>[xxx-guardian portugal president knew]